ASU-EGR304-2026-F-202/ASU-EGR304-2026-F-202/docs/05-design-ideation.md

 ![CAD concept with isolated sensor chambers](ideation-assets/concept-zander-isolated-chambers.png)

 This concept emphasizes measurement isolation and serviceability.
 Each sensor sits in its own chamber to reduce interference.
-The humidity and pressure chambers use turned-down vents, and the light sensor receives a dedicated window.
-The front includes an LCD bezel; the enclosure also includes countersunk lid holes, threaded PCB inserts, and separate wall-mounting holes.
+The humidity and pressure chambers use turned down vents, and the light sensor receives a dedicated window.
+The front includes an LCD bezel; the enclosure also includes countersunk lid holes, threaded PCB inserts, and separate wall mounting holes.

 | Design area | Selected brainstorm features | How the selection satisfies needs |
 |---|---|---|